iamclint/Zeal/README.md

 * Key bind: "Toggle Map Labels" - toggles through the labels modes
 * Command examples:
   - `/map poi` lists the available poi's, including their indices
-  - `/map poi 4` drops a marker on index [4] of the `/map poi` list
+  - `/map poi 4` adds a marker on index [4] of the `/map poi` list
-  - `/map poi butcherblock` performs a text search of the poi list for butcherblock, reports any matches, and drops a marker on the first one
+  - `/map poi butcherblock` performs a text search of the poi list for butcherblock, reports any matches, and adds a marker on the first one
   - `/map butcherblock` shortcut for above (does not work for terms that match other commands)
   - `/map labels summary` enables the summary labels (other options are `off`, `all`, or `marker`)